singhaniasnigdha/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**
+Some new ideas that popped up when the team was acting out the interaction were:
+* Use as reminders - Sync with reminders on your cell phone, and use some key images from the description to remind the user when its time for their activity (example - the picture of a dumbbells when its time to head to the gym)
+*

 ## Part C. Prototype the device